inercia/go-llm/docs/README.md

 # Documentation Index

-Welcome to the documentation for the Flexible, multi-provider LLM client library for Go.
+Welcome to the documentation for the LLM client library for Go.

-This folder contains guides and references for using the library effectively.
+This folder contains guides and references for using the library.

 ## Quick Start